byronlong99/byronlong99.github.io/_posts/2021-04-16-Aplicación de Consola y Método Principal.markdown

 ref: console
 ---

-Este blog se intenta dar una explicacion muy clara de los conceptos de programación desde la comienza en .NET.
+Este blog se pretende dar una explicación clara de los conceptos de programación desde la comienza en .NET.
 Sin embargo, omitiré la organización del editor de código y creación del proyecto.
 Ya que esto es el .NET CORE usaremos C# como el languaje de ejemplo, pero la mayoría (si no todos) de los conceptos son aplicables a todos los languajes.

 Para tener un programa, Primer debemos tener un **punto inicial**.
-El **método principal** nos provee.
+El **método principal** nos provee con nuestro punto inicial.
+Cuando ejecutamos el programa, comenzara

 To have a program, we must first have a **starting point**.
 The main method provides us with our starting point.
 When we execute the program, it will begin on line **9** in the below code block.
 The resulting output of the console would be **“Hello World”** and the program would terminate since there are no more lines of code to execute.